Audubon: Refuges

 In 1918, the NAS actively lobbied for the Federal Migratory Bird Treaty Act.
 In the 1920s, the organization also played a vital role in convincing the U.S. government to protect vital wildlife areas by including them in a National Wildlife Refuge system.

 The association also acquired land through purchases and donation.
 The Theodore Roosevelt Sanctuary and Audubon Center in Oyster Bay, New York was donated to New York Audubon in 1923 by Emlen Roosevelt and Christine Roosevelt in memory of their cousin, who is buried in the adjacent Youngs Memorial Cemetery.
 The Audubon Center of Greenwich, Connecticut was founded in 1943.
-The Paul J. Rainey Wildlife Sanctuary in Louisiana was acquired in 1924, and at 26000 acre it is still the largest.
+The Paul J. Rainey Wildlife Sanctuary in Louisiana was acquired in 1924.
+At 26000 acre, it remains the largest.

 In the late 20th century, the organization began to place a new emphasis on the development of Centers in urban locations, including Brooklyn, New York; East Los Angeles, California; Phoenix, Arizona; and Seattle, Washington.